StellarSand/privacy-settings/Privacy Settings/Android-12.md

 # Android 12/12.1 Privacy Settings

+> [!WARNING]
+> Support for Android 12/12.1 has officially ended on 03 Mar, 2025.
+<br>To ensure your device's security, please upgrade to the latest Android version.

 Go to Settings

 **The actual location of the settings might differ from device to device.
 The following are according to stock android.**